-2020 is an opportunity to shine a spotlight on what nurses and midwives can do to achieve universal health coverage for all and to expand primary health care.
+2020, even in the middle of a global pandemic, is an opportunity to shine a spotlight on what nurses and midwives can do to achieve universal health coverage for all and to expand primary health care.
 We need to make a solid case to government leaders to invest in our professions as a way to achieving global health targets for our countries.

 As research nurses we are in a unique position to work alongside each other and organisations like the International Council of Nurses to amplify our commitment, our voice and strengthen our quest to recognise our role in health research and thus ultimately in Health as a Human Right.